Skip to main content

 • Tokens include an origin allowlist (domains where the token is valid)

-• No sensitive credentials exposed in the browser
+• No sensitive credentials are exposed in the browser

 • Tokens can be rotated in Settings → Integrations → Web